-Paper-based Approach and .doc Files
+2. Paper-based Approach and .doc Files

 In the past, mapping a program on paper was essentially the only option, and many programs relied on this method for decades.
 We have expanded the paper-based approach to include both hard copies of a document and using a .doc file to do it electronically.
-This allows for additional flexibility.
-For example, if you have instructors who are remote or on research leave, they can map their courses from their location and submit their documents to the review lead electronically.